Terdanny1/Zuri-Flexbox-Task/README.md

 # Zuri-Flexbox-Task
-## A simple arrangement os divs using flexbox
+## A simple arrangement of divs using flexbox